kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

   <tr>
    <td><code>TrainingRuntimeRef</code>
    </td>
-   <td>Reference to the existing <code>TrainingRuntime</code> that pre-deployed by platform engineers
+   <td>Reference to the existing <code>TrainingRuntime</code> that is pre-deployed by platform engineers
    </td>
   </tr>
   <tr>
    <td><code>Trainer</code>
    </td>
-   <td>Configuration for the Trainer such as image, number of nodes, accelerators.
+   <td>Configuration for the <code>Trainer</code> such as image, number of nodes, accelerators.
    </td>
   </tr>
   <tr>
    <td><code>ModelConfig</code>
    </td>
-   <td>Configuration for the pre-trained model and location for model output
+   <td>Configuration of the pre-trained model and the location of the model output
    </td>
   </tr>
   <tr>